Journal articles

 - Ebsco Databases This link opens in a new windowA large multidisciplinary database covering materials not found in other databases.
 Useful as a supplement to the other databases listed.

 You might also find the other Library Research Guides helpful for suggesting databases in other fields of study.
-Your Faculty Librarian can also help you choose databases to search.
+Your faculty librarian can also help you choose databases to search.

 Full text access

-Use the database links from the Library's guides to ensure you are authenticated as a Bond user, to access full-text content, where available.
-If you find an article online without the full text, type the title of the article in LibrarySearch (the box on the Library's homepage):
+Use the database links from the Library's guides or Library Search to streamline authenticated access to full-text content.
+If you find an article online without the full text, type the title of the article in Library Search (or in the box on the Library's homepage):

 - If the article is available, click the 'available online' link to access the full text.

-- If you aren't able to request the article through LibrarySearch, place the request via the blank request form.
+- If you aren't able to request the article through Library Search, place the request via the blank request form.

 LibKey Nomad is a browser extension that checks the Library's subscriptions for full-text access to articles, as you browse the web.
 It works with websites such as Wikipedia, Google Scholar and PubMed.